ChrisCooney05/bank_tech_test/README.md

 For this challenge, I focused on producing good code quality and making sure all the tests were mocking and stubbing correctly.

-I decided to go with two classes, one to represent the Bank and one to hold the transaction history.
+I decided to go with three classes:

-The Bank class is the main controller where a user can deposit, withdraw and request statements, it also tracks the current balance.
-The History class is responsible for storing arrays with information regarding transactions.
-The user just needs to specify how much is being withdrawn or deposited and the program does the rest (captures a date stamp, formats the input so we have a number with two decimal places and formats the array input accordingly).
+Bank: This is controller class that the user will interface with.
+This class is responsible for receiving user input(funds), updating the balance accordingly and producing a snapshot of the current date.
+Once we have this information we pass it to the next class, History.

+History: This class is responsible for formatting some of the inputs and holding the full transaction history.
+On receipt of a deposit or withdrawal, the number is formatted into a string with two decimal places. it is also responsible to displaying a copy of the statement when requested by the user.
+Once all the information has been formatted it is stored in an instance of my next class, Transaction

+Transaction: This class is here just to help keep things neat, instead of an array of arrays each instance of transaction holds a string. all arguments passed in are interpolated into a string and stored ready to be retrieved when needed.